ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 This loop will run while the `task.result` attribute is falsey. we will try to `GET` from the `taskPath`, and if it fails, log it out to the console.
 If the `inter` variable is set, we will make the download directory, `downloadDir`, and then for each item in the list of photos generated, check if it has already been downloaded, or if it is the final one. if it is, it will skip it. if it isn't, it will set the `n`th item in `interPaths` to the `downloadDir`, joined with `n`.jpg.
 We then download it, to the path, and set the `interDownloads`'s `n`th item to it.
-notice how we have a `then` clause, but no `await`. that is because we are using asyncronus functions the way they were meant to be used. we store the `Promise` item that returns, and then continue on, without blocking everything from continuing.
+notice how we have a `then` clause, but no `await`. that is because we are using asynchronous functions the way they were meant to be used. we store the `Promise` item that returns, and then continue on, without blocking everything from continuing.
-we then call our `updateFn` with some more data, and wait for 1000 miliseconds, or one second.
+we then call our `updateFn` with some more data, and wait for 1000 milliseconds, or one second.

 After that finishes, and we have our `task.result`, we only have a few things left.
 ```javascript